Published 5 Jun 2023

 Engage senior management and the Board to map out key positions, responsibilities, and departmental dependencies.
 The financial impact can be assessed against the probability of losing key customer contracts.
 The operational impact should also be assessed based on dependencies with other departments.
 Recovery time can be evaluated based on succession planning and remaining positions across the organization chart.

-Business impact analysis plays an important role in business decision making.
+Business impact analysis plays an important role in business decision-making.
 It helps prioritize the crucial areas of the business operations that can cause harm to the business in case of a non-operational period.
-It provides valuable analysis on the short and long term effects of a disaster, pandemic, or incidents.
+It provides valuable analysis of the short and long-term effects of a disaster, pandemic, or incident.
 The following key aspects help create a business impact analysis.

 - Gather business information